ing-bank/lion/docs/docs/tools/ajax/features.md

 ### JSON requests

-We usually deal with JSON requests and responses.
-With `fetchJson` you don't need to specifically stringify the request body or parse the response body.
+We usually deal with JSON requests and responses. `ajax.fetchJson` supports JSON by:

+- Serializing request body as JSON
+- Deserializing response payload as JSON
+- Adding the correct Content-Type and Accept headers

-The result will have the Response object on `.response` property, and the decoded json will be available on `.body`.
+> Note that, the result will have the Response object on `.response` property, and the parsed JSON will be available on `.body`.

 ## GET JSON request